tompato/dosage-calculator/README.md

 # Dosage Calculator

 This is the repository for an interview test that I was given.
 The details of which are provided here and then the solution can be seen in my code.
-A demo is available at - [Insert URL]
+A demo is available on Github - [here](https://tompato.github.io/dosage-calculator/).

 ## Brief